-The office practice case list must include 40 patients-no more, no less--for which the candidate had primary responsibility for the FPMRS care.
+You must list 40 patients-no more, no fewer-who received non-surgical, office management.
+A patient may be listed only once.
+Do NOT include any patients who are on the surgical case list.
 At least 1, but no more than 10 patients must be listed in each of the following 5 categories:

 - 1. Pelvic Organ Prolapse - 2.
 Urinary Incontinence - 3.
-Other Urinary Tract Symptoms: Urgency, Frequency, Nocturia, Voiding dysfunction including urinary retention, sensory disorders of the bladder - 4.
-Other Urinary Tract Disorders: Urinary Tract Fistulas, Diverticulum, urinary tract infections - 5.
-Other Pelvic Floor Disorders: Defecation Disorders, Fecal Incontinence, Anorectal disorders, Rectovaginal fistulas, Sexual dysfunction, Vaginal pain
+Urinary Tract Symptoms: Urgency, Frequency, Nocturia, Voiding Dysfunction Urinary Retention, Sensory Disorders - 4.
+Urinary Tract Disorders: Fistulae, Diverticula, Infections - 5.
+Pelvic Floor Disorders: Defecation Disorders, Fecal Incontinence, Anorectal Disorders, Rectovaginal Fistulae, Sexual Dysfunction, Vaginal Pain